themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 - Backbone.js is not a complete application structure framework, thus many details are left for the developer.
 - In order to avoid problems and keep up with the good practices, *Marionette.js* comes very handy.
 - Data binding can be made easy with *Epoxy.js*.
-- *React.js* can greatly optimize the View layer on CPU-intensive apps.
+- *React.js* can greatly componentize your View layer.
 - Mocking async calls with *Sinon.JS* provides a solid way to test Backbone.js integration.

 ---